Balwyn North

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Balwyn North had a median income among taxpayers of $52,448.
+According to AreaSearch's aggregation of ATO data released on 1 July 2023 for financial year 2023, Balwyn North had a median income among taxpayers of $52,448.
 The average income stood at $93,767.
-These figures are among the highest in Australia.
-In comparison, Greater Melbourne had median and average incomes of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% from financial year ending June 2023 to September 2025, current estimates for Balwyn North would be approximately $56,775 (median) and $101,503 (average).
-From the Census conducted in August 2021, household incomes rank at the 85th percentile with a weekly income of $2,346.
-Income brackets indicate that the largest segment comprises 27.8% earning over $4,000 weekly, with 6,281 residents falling into this category.
-This is unlike the regional trend where the $1,500 - $2,999 category predominates at 32.8%.
-Balwyn North's affluence is evident with 40.0% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.7% of income.
-Strong earnings place residents within the 85th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+This was one of the highest in Australia, compared to Melbourne's median and average incomes of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates suggest a median income of approximately $56,775 and an average income of around $101,503 as of September 2025.
+The 2021 Census reported Balwyn North's household incomes at the 85th percentile with weekly earnings of $2,346.
+Income brackets showed that 27.8% of residents earned over $4,000 weekly (6,281 individuals), differing from the regional norm where 32.8% fell within the $1,500 - $2,999 bracket.
+Balwyn North's affluence was evident with 40.0% earning over $3,000 per week, supporting premium retail and services.
+Housing expenses accounted for 14.7% of income, while strong earnings placed residents in the 85th percentile for disposable income.
+The area's SEIFA income ranking was in the 9th decile.

 Frequently Asked Questions - Income